open-contracting-extensions/ocds_medicines_extension/README.md

 # Medicine extension

-Add a medicine attributes object to the `items` object to describe specific details about a medicine item.
+Add medicine attributes to the `items` object to describe specific details about a medicine item.

 ## Guidance

-This extension is based on research with 4 data users and 6 data publishers including public entities, journalists, medicine price analysts and software developers for medicine purchase systems from different countries.
+This extension is based on research with 4 data users and 6 data publishers including public entities, journalists, medicine price analysts and software developers for medicine purchase systems from 9 countries.
 There are some differences between the names of the attributes in those countries, but the fields in this extension are the most used and defined mainly by [ATC](https://www.whocc.no/atc_ddd_index/) and [Schema.org](https://schema.org/Drug).

 This extension is intended to be used in the tender, award, or contract items that represent a medicine, to add more specific details that a medicine item may have.
 To use it, add the medicine attributes at the item level and set the properties that are known: